dojo/framework/docs/en/stores/basic-usage.md

 ### Commands & Operations

-To modify a store, when executing a process, an operation function gets invoked.
-The operation function gets returned from a command.
+To modify a store, when executing a process, a command function gets invoked.
+The command function returns a list of operations to apply to the store..
 Each command is passed a `CommandRequest` which provides `path` and `at` functions to generate `Path`s in a type-safe way, a `get` function for access to the store's state, a `payload` object for the argument that the process executor was called with.

 #### The command factory